- What Is the HECVAT? The Complete Guide for Higher Education

 This guide covers what HECVAT is, how the questionnaire is structured, how institutions score vendor responses, what changed in HECVAT 4, how HECVAT compares with other frameworks, and how to simplify HECVAT implementation.

-What Is the HECVAT?
+What Is HECVAT?

 Today, hundreds of colleges and universities use HECVAT in their vendor risk management programs.
-K-12 institutions can use the K-12 Community Vendor Assessment Toolkit (K-12CVAT), created by CoSN (the Consortium for School Networking).
-K-12CVAT adapts HECVAT for primary and secondary schools.
+K-12 institutions can use the K-12 Community Vendor Assessment Toolkit (K-12CVAT), adapted by CoSN (the Consortium for School Networking) for primary and secondary schools.

 Why HECVAT Matters for Higher Education